-The Life of A Yoga And Pilates Teachers In Australia - Expectation vs Reality
+The Life Of A Yoga And Pilates Teachers In Australia – Expectation vs Reality

 The life of a yoga and Pilates teachers in Australia is amazing, rewarding and full of challenges.
 The yoga teachers when ready to teach yoga in class have lots of expectations.
 New yoga and Pilates teachers in Australia have so much of enthusiasm and energy to give to the world but like the saying goes no occupation is a bed of roses, the reality is far much different.